 There are many negative infant and child outcomes linked to maternal tobacco use during pregnancy.
 These negative outcomes include low birthweight, preterm birth, and various birth defects.
+Al/Al Of racial and ethnic groups, Al/Al women had the highest prevalence of smoking during pregnancy.
 This disparity can be attributed to a difference in access to resources and tobacco advertising that target these communities.

-Across the Spokane UIH service area, 16.9% of Al/AN women smoked while pregnant, compared to 9.3% of NHW women who smoked during pregnancy (Figure 19).
-Al/AN women were 1.8 times as likely to smoke while pregnant as NHW women.
+Across the Billings UIH service area, 18.3% of Al/AN women smoked while pregnant, compared to 12.5% of NHW women (Figure 19).
+Al/AN women were 1.5 times as likely as NHW women to smoke while pregnant.